dzotic9/payara/payara-micro-cluster/README.md

 ### Vertical Scaling

-Each container with Payara Micro application server can be scaled vertically by increasing the total available RAM for the container.
+Each container with Payara Micro application server can be scaled vertically by increasing the total RAM limits for the container.
 By default, [optimal memory configs](bin/memoryConfig.sh) will be applied to JVM according to the available RAM.
-You can redefine default configs with environment variables such as XMX, XMS, XMN, MAXPERSIZE, XMAXF, XMINF, GC or directly adjust the memory configs script according to your needs.
+You can redefine default configs with environment variables such as XMX, XMS, XMN, MAXPERSIZE, XMAXF, XMINF, GC or directly adjust the memory configs script.

 ### Pricing Details